 Prior to working at NTU, Dr. Bowes was a Programme Area Lead in the Higher Education Sport department at Loughborough College, the Course Leader for Sport Science and Sport Coaching blended degrees, and a Lecturer in the Sociology of Sport and Physical Education.
 She is a trained PE Teacher, and taught at schools in Nottingham and Leicester.

-Dr. Bowes current research centres on sociological examinations of women’s sport:
+Current research centres on sociological examinations of women’s sport, specifically:

 - Sociocultural examinations of professional/elite women’s sport